wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OpcUaOverview.md

 ### Adapter configuration

 In order for the OPC UA EDS adapter to start data collection, you need to configure the adapter.
-See [Configuration of OPC UA data source] (#configuration-of-opc-ua-data-source) and [Configuration of OPC UA data selection] (#configuration-of-opc-ua-data-selection).
+For more information, see **Configuration of OPC UA data source** and **Configuration of OPC UA data selection**.
 To configure the adapter, configure the following:

 Data source: Provide the information of the data source from where the adapter should collect data.
 Data selection: Perform selection of OPC UA items that adapter should should subscribe for data.